parttimenerd/dance-course-planner/README.md

 - **MIME Type Errors**: Usually caused by incorrect `base` configuration in `vite.config.js`
 - **404 Errors**: Make sure all files from `dist` are uploaded and the server can serve static files
 - **Missing schedule.json**: The app requires `schedule.json` to be manually placed in the deployment directory
+- **Service Worker Issues**: If you previously deployed to a different path, old service workers might interfere.
+Clear your browser's application data/storage for the domain, or wait for the app to automatically clean up old service workers on the first load.

 ## Contributing